 How Do I Get My Cat Microchipped?

-Also, if you adopted your cat from a shelter, go back and check her paperwork — there is a strong chance she’s already fully microchipped up.
+Also, if you adopted your cat from a shelter, go back and check their paperwork.
+There’s a strong chance your cat is already fully microchipped up.

 Does My Cat Still Need A Tag?

 In an ideal situation, yes, your cat should also have a tag!

 Microchipping cats can be useful if they get lost and are brought to a rescue or a shelter.
 However, if an average person finds your cat, they likely won’t have access to a scanner to check for a microchip.

 They might not know about microchips or the steps they should take when they find a lost pet.
 That’s when a name tag with a phone number comes in ever so handy.

 Be safe and double up!
 Never let your cat out without a chip or collar identification.

 Does your cat have a microchip?
 Will you help spread the word for Chip Your Pet Month?
 Let us know in the comments below!